 Applying for an extension of your Study Permit

-Every student is responsible for checking their immigration documents to ensure that their immigration status is maintained.
-We recommend that you refer to the CIC website for the most updated information on the application process for extensions.
+Every student is responsible for checking their immigration documents to ensure their immigration status is maintained.
+We recommend you refer to the CIC website for up-to-date information on the application process for extensions.
 The following are some tips to help you navigate the website.